datasciencecampus/classifai/README.md

 - **Accountability**: the knowledgebase can be maintained and developed by non-developer methodologists, separate from the developer team
 - **Time-to-prototype**: Because no training or feature engineering is needed, it's possible to have a working prototype producing reasonable results in minutes
 - **Accuracy**: the knowledgebase approach can produce results with accuracy comparable to machine learning approaches in like-for-like comparisons
+- **Large, unbalanced label sets**: ML approaches tend not to work well when the set of classifications is large and unbalanced, and/or the training data is sparse for some classifications.
+Standard statistical classification tasks (e.g. SIC, SOC, COICOP) are characterised by these properties.
+Knowledgebase search works well in these cases

 **Disadvantages**